-$6.3.\,H_3$ : An organization's size will influence the importance attached to performance measures by top management
+$6.3.
+H_3$ : An organization's size will influence the importance attached to performance measures by top management

 As stated, the emphasis placed on business performance measurement increases as the size of the organization increases.
-The influence organization size on the importance management attaches to performance measures was assessed by means of a logic regression analysis.
-No statistical significant differences were between the importance attached to performance and different organization measures Therefore, the null hypothesis could not rejected (p>0.05).
+The influence of size organization on the importance top management attaches to performance measures was assessed by means of a logic regression analysis.
+No statistical significant differences were found between the importance attached to performance and different organization measures sizes.
+Therefore, the null hypothesis could not rejected (p>0.05).
 One can thus conclude that the size of the organization did not influence the respondents' perception of the importance top management attached to performance measures.